Real-time reinforcement learning for turbulent state-dependent control in a bluff-body wake: Methods

+Because $(\Delta_k,B_k,C_k)$ depend on $u_k$, this mapping is nonlinear in the input sequence and is \emph{not} a global linear convolution; it reduces to a linear convolution only when $(\Delta_t,B_t,C_t)$ are constant in $t$.}

 The SSM block in our critic architecture has been benchmarked against a conventional LSTM module.
-Fig.~\ref{fig:rewardplot}a shows the reward trend of RL agents trained with each critic variant, demonstrating that the SSM-based critic outperforms its LSTM counterpart in both convergence speed and final performance.
+Fig.~\ref{fig:rewardplot}(a) shows the reward trend of RL agents trained with each critic variant, demonstrating that the SSM-based critic outperforms its LSTM counterpart in both convergence speed and final performance.
 For baseline comparison, we also compare against a standard SAC implementation employing purely feedforward MLPs in both actor and critic networks (denoted as SAC-JAX), which highlights the necessity of incorporating memory-preserving structures in partially observable environments.
-This SAC baseline is implemented using JAX~\citep{jax2018github} within a benchmarked RL library~\citep{stable-baselines3}, which supports just-in-time (JIT) compilation for accelerated training.
-To the best of our knowledge, our work marks the first application of SSM-based sequence modeling to real-world reinforcement learning control tasks.
-For further details on the Mamba architecture used, refer to ~\citep{gu2023mamba, dao2024transformers}.
+This SAC baseline is implemented using JAX~\cite{jax2018github} within a benchmarked RL library~\cite{stable-baselines3}, indicating that a standard SAC implementation is unable to learn an effective control strategy in this turbulent environment.
+For further details on the Mamba architecture used, refer to ~\cite{gu2023mamba, dao2024transformers}.